Childhood Trauma Therapist Near Me | Trauma Counseling

 Therapy can be an opportunity to discover the answers to certain questions regarding your thoughts, ideas, or behaviors you consider unbearable, or which are associated with past traumas.

-b) Identification of triggers
+b) Identification of Triggers

 Childhood trauma occurs when we are still developing, and as a result, it is not always an easy task to identify the triggers of symptoms.
 Often, it is quite hard to find the exact triggers that may aggravate the symptoms of childhood trauma.